-In real life, the New York City Police Department (NYPD) Crime Scene Investigators (CSI's) are not detectives and are called Forensic Technicians who work in teams called Crime Scene Units (CSU's).
-Most present day applicants are surprised to discover that the CSU's do not perform most of the tasks depicted on the series.
-E.g. They do not interview suspects, they do not write or execute search warrants, and they do not make arrests.
-In real life they are directed around the scenes by the detectives and supervisors, not the other way around.
+In real life, the New York City Police Department (NYPD) Crime Scene Investigators (CSIs) are not detectives and they are called Forensic Technicians, who work in teams called Crime Scene Units (CSUs).
+The CSUs do not perform most of the tasks depicted on the series.
+For example, they do not interview suspects, they do not write or execute search warrants, and they do not make arrests.
+In real life, they are directed around the scenes by the detectives and supervisors, not the other way around.
 Detectives are commissioned police officers (sworn personnel).
-CSU's are civilian personnel, not sworn and do not have the same arrest powers as police officers.
-However they are very skilled technicians, and are a component of the police response to crime.
+CSUs are civilian personnel, not sworn and they do not have the same arrest powers as police officers.
+However, they are very skilled technicians, and they are a component of the police's response to crime.

 The cell phones that are used are Palm Treo 650's.
 Beginning season 3 they use Nokia E62's.
 By the third show of season four, Detective Mac Taylor now has the newest Treo - a blue 755p, which is also available in burgundy.

 When deciding where to set the next CSI, Anthony E. Zuiker had three cities at the top of his list: Chicago, New Orleans and New York.
 He quickly chose New York after he remembered the effect 9/11 had on the city.
 There are references to both Chicargo and New Orleans as Mac Taylor is from Chicago and Stella Bonasera leaves for the New Orleans CSI Lab.
 If New Orleans had been chosen then the lead CSI's loved one would have died in Hurricane Katrina and not 9/11.